SoftInstigate/restheart-website/docs/graalvm.md

 RESTHeart fully supports the GraalVM:

 - you can run RESTHeart using the GraalVM
-- starting from v5.2, you can build RESTHeart (and your custom plugins) to a native image using GraalVM’s `native-image` tool
+- you can build RESTHeart (and your custom plugins) to a native image using GraalVM’s `native-image` tool

 ## Why GraalVM